KohlbacherLab/CLAUDIO/README.md

 3. You need to specify the paths to the local external tool installations (BLASTP, HHsearch, and TopoLink).
-The parameters for this are "-bl / --blast-bin" for the binary directory of blast, "-bldb / --blast-db" for the database directory containing the *pdbaa* database files, "-hh / -hhsearch-bin" for the binary directory of HHsearch, "-hhdb / --hhsearch-db" for the directory containing the *pdb70* database files, "-hhout / --hhsearch-out" for the directory where HHsearch's results shall be outputted, and "-tl / --topolink-bin" for the binary directory of TopoLink.\
+The parameters for this are "-bl / --blast-bin" for the binary directory of blast, "-bldb / --blast-db" for the database directory containing the *pdbaa* database files, "-hh / -hhsearch-bin" for the binary directory of HHsearch, "-hhdb / --hhsearch-db" for the directory containing the *pdb70* database files, and "-tl / --topolink-bin" for the binary directory of TopoLink.\
 *Note:* If you only installed and only intend to use BLASTP for example, setting the parameters for HHsearch are not necessary (and vice-versa).
 4. Make sure you customize the settings pertaining the cross-linking experiments specifications, e.g.